Commonly asked questions about your diet

 - Don’t rush, and make sure you chew your food well.

-- Try not to have too many fizzy drinks.
+- Try to limit fizzy drinks.

 - Try using peppermint.
 It can be taken as a tea, a cordial or a capsule.